 There are some concerns around the weight and bulk of full-frame lenses and the balance of a heavy lens versus the light camera body.
 With the A7 and A7R, Sony is also launching a grip, which should help balance things out a little better.
 Still, considering that lenses have to cover such a huge image circle, Sony will have to be creative on what lenses they release for the mount in the future.

 I am very excited to see what will happen in the photography industry during the next few years.
 A full-frame mirrorless system was a dream just yesterday and it is now a reality.
 And contrary to what many thought would be an expensive system, we are facing something that will shake up the market immediately.
-With Sony’s aggressive pricing strategy, I expect the A7 and A7R cameras to have a severe impact on full-frame DSLR sales.
+With Sony’s aggressive pricing strategy, I expect the A7 and A7R cameras to have an impact on full-frame DSLR sales.
 As I have explained above, I see a direct threat to Nikon’s D610 / D800 and Canon’s 5D Mark III DSLRs.
 Perhaps those that shoot sports and wildlife might not be interested yet, but think of everybody else that will want to get a taste of cheaper full-frame system for landscape, architecture, portraiture and other needs, without the heft and weight of a DSLR.
 That’s potentially a huge market we are talking about…

 Bravo Sony, you have done it again!
 I cannot wait to get a hold of the new system and compare it head to head against my Nikon DSLRs.
 Exciting times indeed!